HomeSilver BullionSilver CoinsSilver Mexican Libertads

 The Libertad’s Design

 The Libertad’s design has changed a few times since it’s original design in 1982, though the same images have been depicted on each design making the Libertad unique and easily recognizable.
-The design on the back of the coin came from the gold Centenario, which was minted between 1921 and 1947, and offers a re-imagining of a classic Mexican coin image.
+The design on the reverse of the coin came from the gold Centenario, which was minted between 1921 and 1947, and offers a re-imagining of a classic Mexican coin image.
+Here, you will find a statuesque figure known as Winged Victory.

 The reverse of the coin shows a winged angel Victoria balanced on one foot with her wings outstretched.
 In the original design, the angel is facing completely forward.
 In 1996 the angel of Victoria changed to show her partially from the side in the same pose.
 The text denoting the weight and purity of the coin also moved from a central location on the back of the coin to arching around the edge.